nolanlawson/css-talk-2022/markdown.md

 ???

 Originally it was only IDs, classes, and tags.
+WebKit invented this in 2011.

 --
 <pointing-arrow></pointing-arrow>